paperslove/ahktwitchemotes/README.md

-# Autohotkey script for easier/lazy twitch.tv chatters
+# Autohotkey script for easier/lazy twitch.tv chatting
 Small script to help you spam your favourite chats, also easier to copypasta